 Planning your SharePoint hub sites

-What is a SharePoint hub site? help you organize your intranet.
+Hub sites help you organize your intranet.
 Getting the most value from hub sites requires some up-front planning.
 Read on to find out more about hub sites and how you can plan for them.

 Setting the stage

-In the past, many organizations used subsites to create connective tissue for their intranets, using the site collection's shared navigation to connect sites and the hierarchical structure of subsite relationships to nest sites within sites.
+In the past, many organizations used subsites to create connective tissue for their intranets.
+They used the site collection's shared navigation to connect sites and the hierarchical structure of subsite relationships to nest sites within sites.
 However, subsites don't give any room for flexibility and change.
-Since subsites are a physical construct reflected in the URL for content, if you reorganize your business relationships, you will break all the intranet relationships in your content.
+Since subsites are a physical construct reflected in the URL for content, if you reorganize your business relationships, you break all the intranet relationships in your content.
 Subsites can also create challenges when it comes to governance because many features (including policy features like retention and classification) in SharePoint apply to all sites within the site collection, whether you want them to or not.
 This means that you must frequently enable a feature for the entire site collection, even if it's only applicable to one subsite.

 What is the one thing that we can guarantee is going to happen in every business?
 Change!
-As our organization evolves, you need intranets that make it easy to align experiences with the way you work and that can adapt to the inevitable changes in the way you work.
+As your organization evolves, you need intranets that make it easy to align experiences with the way you work and that can adapt to the inevitable changes in the way you work.
 This is a key benefit provided by SharePoint hub sites; they model relationships as links, rather than hierarchy or ownership, so that you can adapt to the changes in the way you work in a dynamic, changing world.

 Before you start making hubs sites, let's recap the three things hub sites give you: